davewalker60/pmdup/pages/booking-las-arenas.md

 # Cancellation policy

-Full refund (less $100USD non-refundable deposit) with sufficiently-creative excuse, provided there are still people on the waitlist and your room gets filled.
+Full refund (less $100 USD non-refundable deposit) with sufficiently-creative excuse, provided there are still people on the waitlist and your room gets filled.
 Cancellation close to retreat time may result in partial or no refund.

 # What to expect at our favorite 2-star hotel